Affine Isoperimetric Inequalities for Higher-Order Projection and Centroid Bodies: Introduction

-with equality if, and only if, $K$ is a $n$-dimensional simplex.
-From the affine invariance and continuity of the functional in the left-hand side of \eqref{eq:RSell}, a lower bound also exists.
-When $n=2$ and $\hid\in\mathbb{N}$ is arbitrary, Schneider was able to show that the lower bound is obtained for every centrally symmetric $K\in\mathcal{K}^2,$ but, for $n\geq 3,$ $\hid\geq 2,$ he constructed an example of a centrally symmetric body where the functional in \eqref{eq:RSell} is strictly larger than the case when $K$ is an ellipsoid.
+with equality if and only if $K$ is a $n$-dimensional simplex.
+From the affine invariance and continuity of the functional in the left-hand side of \eqref{eq:RSell}, a minimum for this quantity also exists.
+When $n=2$ and $\hid\in\mathbb{N}$ is arbitrary, Schneider was able to show that the minimum is attained for every symmetric $K\in\mathcal{K}^2,$ but, for $n\geq 3,$ $\hid\geq 2,$ he constructed an example of a symmetric body where the value of the functional in \eqref{eq:RSell} is strictly larger than its value when $K$ is an ellipsoid.
 Thus, it is conjectured that \eqref{eq:RSell} is minimized for ellipsoids for such $n$ and $\hid$.
-The objective of this paper is to extend the theory of higher-order convex bodies to other operators defined on $\conbod$ and $\Conbod$, namely the projection body, the centroid body and the radial mean bodies.
+The objective of this paper is to extend the theory of mth-order convex bodies to other operators defined on $\conbod$ and $\Conbod$, namely the projection body, the centroid body and the radial mean bodies.